 I pretty much grew up at CCAD.

 Some of my very favorite memories took place on its campus.
-I remember sitting in the 2nd floor of the Design Studios when I was 14…I had just gotten my braces, and was learning about color theory from my mentor Bethany.
+I remember sitting in a classroom on the 2nd floor of the Design Studios when I was 14…I had just gotten my braces, and was learning about color theory from my mentor Bethany.

-I also remember walking into that same classroom for a visual literacy course on my 18th birthday with saran wrap on my ribcage because I went to get a tattoo in between classes.
+That same classroom, was the one I walked into for a visual literacy course on my 18th birthday with saran wrap on my ribcage because I went to get a tattoo in between classes.
 (Let me clarify, my mom took me to get it as a birthday present.
 It’s a very small tattoo, my only one, that even I forget that I have sometimes.
 Somehow this remains the ‘craziest’ thing I’ve ever done in life)

 My aesthetic slowly shifted into girly, floral, frilly, rose gold and pink EVERYTHING.
 And I started to develop my brand, and discover my purpose.

 CCAD taught me about sustainability in the fashion industry.
 So, I started to change my design process into using eco-friendly materials and methods.
 I studied Parisian haute couture designers, and became entranced with dress making.

 During my freshman year of college, I met Randy.
 He became CCAD’s first campus minister in partnership with the Coalition of Christian Outreach, and before I knew it, I found myself for the first time in life, in fellowship with classmates and attending weekly bible studies.
 My love and discovery of Christ was planted.
 I was invited to a life changing Christian conference, and afterwards started attending a local church on Sunday mornings.

 At Sunday church, I met a guy who played drums in the worship band named Gabe.
 He caught my attention right away, and after a little while began to come pick me up in his old pickup truck from the dorms and take me to get ice cream after I finished all my projects.